mxcube/mxcubeweb/CONTRIBUTING.md

   necessary changes and applied to the `main branch` and the corresponding commits are also cherry-picked to the development branch.

-The exact routine is described more preceisly in [MEP01](https://github.com/mxcube/mxcubecore/blob/develop/doc/MEPS/MEP-01/mep01.md).
+The exact routine is described more precisely in [MEP01](https://github.com/mxcube/mxcubecore/blob/develop/doc/MEPS/MEP-01/mep01.md).

-### Coding convention and style guidelines
+## Coding convention and style guidelines

-#### Units
+### Units

-Functions returning a value representing a physical quantity should in general be assoicated with a unit.
-It has been agreed that the following units should, where applicable, be used across the code base
+Functions returning a value representing a physical quantity should in general be associated with a unit.
+It has been agreed that the following units should, where applicable, be used across the code base:

-- mm (millimeter) for translative motors and sizes
+- mm (millimetre) for translative motors and sizes
 - degrees for rotative motors
 - percent (%) for ratios like attenuation
 - keV for energy
 - K (Kelvin) for temperature
 - Å (Ångström) for resolution
-- Pixels are to be used for beam location (center)
+- Pixels are to be used for beam location (centre)
-- Datetime YYYY-MM-DD HH:MM:SS(.ff) ,possibly with hundreds of seconds (ff), and with 24 hour clock.
+- Date time `YYYY-MM-DD HH:MM:SS(.ff)`, possibly with hundreds of seconds (ff), and with 24-hour clock.

-#### Type hints
+### Type hints

 We strongly encourage the usage of type hints

-#### Naming convention
+### Naming convention

-##### Language and spelling
+#### Language and spelling

-- UK english should be used for the spelling in documentation and code.
-Relevant examples for the mxcubecore code base are for instance the words _centring_ and _characterisation_ that are the prefered spelling instead of _centering_ and _characterization_.
+- UK English should be used for the spelling in documentation and code.
+  Relevant examples for the mxcubeweb code base are for instance the words _centring_ and _characterisation_ that are the preferred spelling to _centering_ and _characterization_.

-##### Functions
+#### Functions

 - functions names should be recognisable as actions and should generally contain a verb

-##### Variables and parameters:
+#### Variables and parameters:

 - names of objects and values are singular
 - names of collections are plural or contain an internal 'list' (or 'tuple', 'tpl')
-- names of maps are plural or contain 'map', 'dict', 'data', or an internel '2', like 'name2state'
+- names of maps are plural or contain 'map', 'dict', 'data', or an internal '2', like 'name2state'
-- variables should distinguish between objects (e.g. 'motor') and their names or string representations (e.g. 'motor_name'))
+- variables should distinguish between objects (e.g. 'motor') and their names or string representations (e.g. 'motor_name')
-- Booleans can be indcated by participles (e.g. 'enabled', 'tunable') or an 'is\_' prefix.
+- Booleans can be indicated by participles (e.g. 'enabled', 'tunable') or an 'is\_' prefix.
 We should use positive rather than negative expressions (e.g. 'enabled' rather than 'disabled')

-#### Properties v. functions
+### Properties v. functions

-- You should prefer functions ('get*', 'set*', 'update\_') when attributes are mutable and changing the value requires moving hardware or is slow or has side effects, or where you (might) need additional parameters like swithces or timeout values.
+- You should prefer functions ('get*', 'set*', 'update\_') when attributes are mutable and changing the value requires moving hardware or is slow or has side effects, or where you (might) need additional parameters like switches or timeout values.
-  - For Boolean states prefer e.g. set_enabled (True/False) rather than separate enable()/disable() functions.
+  - For boolean states, prefer e.g. `set_enabled` (`True` or `False`) rather than separate `enable()` and `disable()` functions.
 - You should prefer properties for simple properties or states of objects (e.g. 'name', 'user_name', 'tolerance').
 Contained HardwareObjects also use properties

-#### Style guidlines
+### Style guidelines

 It is very important to write a clean and readable code.
-Therefore we follow the [PEP8 guidlines](https://www.python.org/dev/peps/pep-0008/).
-Minimal required guidlines are:
+Therefore, we follow the [PEP8 guidelines](https://peps.python.org/pep-0008/).
+Minimal required guidelines are:

 - Maximum 88 characters per line.
-- Use 4 spaces (not a tab) per identation level.
+- Use 4 spaces (not a tab) per indentation level.
 - Do not use wild (star) imports.
 - Used naming styles:
   - lower_case_with_underscores (snake style) for variables, methods.